nim-lang/Nim/doc/tut1.rst

 procedure can have unexpected results: the compiler will *unroll* the assignments and end up calling the procedure several times.
 If the result of the procedure depends on side effects, your variables may end up having different values!
-For safety use only constant values.
+For safety use only immutable values.

 Constants